thewca/wca-regulations/wca-regulations_2012.md

     - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
     - A3c) The competitor may pick up the puzzle during inspection.
     - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the solve.
     - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as stays within the limits within the limits described in 10f).
-[NOTEL: Are we concerned that this allows *mis*aligning the faces?
+[NOTE BY LUCAS: Are we concerned that this allows *mis*aligning the faces?
 I can imagine someone insisting that they should be allowed to misalign the sides so that they can begin with a special finger trick.]
     - A3c3) The competitor may reset the timer before he starts the solve.
     - A3d) At the end of the inspection, the competitor must place the puzzle on the mat, in any the orientation and position.
     - A3d1) The puzzle must not rest on the timer unit of the Stackmat.
 Penalty : 2 seconds.